Cisco-UKI-DevX/9300-Docker-Lab-Guide/README.md

 ![image](https://github.com/sttrayno/9300-Docker-Lab-Guide/blob/master/images/app-hosting-activate.gif?raw=true)

-Activating doesn't actually start the app so we need to do that too, give the command a couple of minutes to run.
+Activating doesn't actually start the app so we need to do that too, again give the command a couple of minutes to run.

 ```
 cat9k# app-hosting start appid iperf